sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 import Quiz from "$components/Quiz.svelte";
 </script>

 Now that we have run MSA on our dataset, we can perform Phylogenetic Inference: using the MSA and mathematical models of evolution, we can identify the evolutionary tree (i.e. phylogeny) that best describes the evolutionary relationships between the sequences in our MSA.
 It is important to note that the phylogeny we produce in this step will be unrooted.
 This means that while we can determine the relative evolutionary relationships between sequences, we cannot "root" the tree (and thus identify the date of the MRCA) because the directionality of time is not known.
-In an unrooted tree, branch lengths are in units of mutations instead of in uniuts of time.
+In an unrooted tree, branch lengths are in units of mutations instead of in units of time.

 We will use [FastTree](https://morgannprice.github.io/fasttree/) to generate an unrooted phylogenetic tree to assess relative ancestral relationships between our samples.